evothings/phonegap-estimotebeacons/README.md

 - *NOTE* This is work in progress, it's not even a beta version yet.
 - *NOTE* It's my first encounter with Objective-C and PhoneGap plugins.
 Therefore, code may be rubbish, however ATM it's just a proof of concept.
 I will appreciate all input.

+## Proof of concept app
+I was able to build an app on the top of this plugin: http://www.youtube.com/watch?v=-cgvEY4ywM8

 ## Build process
 What I'm doing now to build my app is: